Fees and Refunds

 In addition to the federal guidelines on repeating coursework, CF’s Enrollment Services Office has internal policies which govern a student’s ability to retake courses.
 Students should check with their academic advisor on how the repeat coursework may impact their specific situation.

 Purchasing Textbooks with Financial Aid

-If a student has been offered aid for a semester and is enrolled in courses for that same term, the student may be able to charge the cost of their textbooks against their financial aid.
+If a student has been offered aid for a semester and is enrolled in courses for that same term, the student may be able to charge the cost of their textbooks against their pending financial aid.
 Students should log in to the MyCF student portal and select the Financial Aid tab to determine if they meet the guidelines for charging textbooks.
 Book charge dates for each term are also available on MyCF.

 The following guidelines apply to charging textbooks:

 - The student must be registered for classes in the term for which aid has been offered